RobotWebTools/roslibjs/README.md

      console.log("Connection made!");
    });
    ```

+   Try running `npm run examples` for some complete examples!

 2. Check that you have the websocket server is running on
    port 9090.
 Something like this should do: